GuaciG/survey-form/README.md

+You can take a look at this project in [github](https://guacig.github.io/survey-form/)

-Also you can find the working demo in [codepen](https://codepen.io/GuaciG/pen/BXerev)
+Also you can find the working demo in [codepen](https://codepen.io/GuaciG/full/BXerev)

 Feedback issues etc. are more than welcome!
 Thanks!